AKC Hound Group

 - Availability: May take some effort to find.

-- Talents: Hunting by sight, watchdog, agility, and lure coursing
+- Talents: Hunting by sight, watchdog, agility, tracking, and lure coursing

 The Basenji doesn’t bark, but does have a lot of other unusual vocalizations.
 He may yodel, howl, growl, or crow, depending on his mood.
 A very clean dog, the Basenji grooms himself like a cat, washing his face with his paws after meals.
 The coat doesn’t smell, even when it is wet.
 The Basenji is good choice for allergic people.
 He can be destructive when left alone and is a veritable escape artist, climbing fences and even trees.
 Basenjis are very fast and hard to catch.
 They were bred to seek game in the jungles of Africa, and do not tend to come when called.
 Don’t let this dog off lead unless the area is securely fenced!
 Owners should accustom a Basenji to a crate or secure enclosure early in life to prevent accidental loss.